IssueHunt/events/README.md

 # events
 No code, just for event planning

-IssueHunt Fest 2018 will held 1st to 25th Dec.
+IssueHunt Fest 2018 will held at 1st to 25th Dec.